 If you’ve gotten into trouble behind the wheel in Arkansas, you might be required to show proof of insurance.
 In some states this is done with an SR-22 form.

-Why do I have to file an SR-22 in Arkansas?
+When would I have to file an SR-22 in Arkansas?

+Your state DMV will let you know if you need to file an SR-22.
 You might have to file an SR-22 in Arkansas if:

 - You’re convicted for DUI or reckless driving